 If the Waveforms and Samples are already in place (and your MOXF “knows” it) and the Voice will load very fast.
 As you select VOICES to LOAD, the MOXF will determine if the WAVEFORM name is already installed on your Waveform List, if the data is not found – then the MOXF will install the data to make the VOICE work.
 If the data is found, the MOXF will skip duplicating the data and simply repoint the VOICE to the data’s currently internal Flash location.

 An important thing to learn here is:

-Because the data is all coming from the same Source File, the MOXF knows that the second Voice uses the same Waveforms and Samples as the first Voice and does not duplicate its work, it simply repoints the second Voice to the same Waveform List location it placed the data of the first Voice.
-So the VOICE parameters load in about 2 seconds.
-What this means is anytime you need a VOICE that uses the Chick Corea data, that data is semi-permanently installed on your FLASH BOARD.
-This means loading VOICEs you made that use that data will only take sesonds... not minutes.
+Because the data is all coming from the same Source File, the MOXF “knows” if the Voice you’ve selected to load uses the same Waveforms and Samples as data already installed and it will not duplicate its work.
+It simply repoints the new Voice to the Waveform List location it placed the data of the first Voice.
+So the VOICE parameters load in about 2 seconds when the MOXF detects that the WAVEFORM has already been installed from this file.
+What this means is anytime you need a VOICE that uses the CS80 data, that data is semi-permanently installed on your FLASH BOARD.
+This means loading VOICEs you made that use that data will only take sesonds… not minutes.

 Continue to direct the USER 4 Voices to the corresponding locations in USER 1 of your MOXF… 003 to USR1:003(A03) and so on.
 You can actually point the Voice data to any internal location.
 The internal location does not really matter in terms of the Waveforms and Samples.
 The MOXF “catalogs” where every bit of the audio data is placed.
 This means no matter in which User Bank and Voice location you direct the Voice data, the MOXF will ensure that each Element finds its Waveform.

 And as long as you are loading from the same Source File, or one of your backup Files, your Waveform information is documented.